Power ISA: Compliancy

 New in version 3 of the Power ISA is that implementations need not implement the entire specification to be compliant.
 The sprawl of instructions and technologies has made the complete specification unwieldy, so the OpenPOWER Foundation have decided to enable tiered compliancy.

 These levels include optional and mandatory requirements.
-One common misunderstanding is that there is nothing stopping an implementation from being compliant at a lower level but having additional selected functions from higher levels and custom extensions.
-It is however recommended that an option be provided to disable any added functions beyond the design's declared subset level.
+An implementation that is compliant at a lower level is allowed to have additional selected functions from higher levels and custom extensions.
+It is recommended that an option be provided to disable any added functions beyond the design's declared subset level.

 A design must be compliant at its declared subset level to make use of the Foundation's protection regarding use of intellectual property, be it patents or trademarks.
 This is explained in the OpenPOWER EULA.